openmobilityfoundation/curb-data-specification/curbs/README.md

 ## Authorization

 [Authorization](/general-information.md#authorization) is not required for any of the Curbs endpoints, as this information should be made public and easily accessible.
+Free to acquire API keys or authorization may be utilized by the public agency to track usage, prevent abuse, or for certain mobility programs or pilots.

 [Top][toc]